antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

 It will cover:
 - Basic setup and tools
 - A step-by-step to launch a Substrate chain with a collection of pallets that provides functionality for the runtime to deploy and execute WebAssembly smart-contracts.
+---

-# 1. Getting started
+# 1. Getting things setup
 ## Installing Substrate node templates
 Make sure you're environment is all setup for using Rust.
-Refer to [this tutorial] (https://substrate.dev/docs/en/knowledgebase/getting-started/) if it isn't already.
+Refer to [this tutorial](https://substrate.dev/docs/en/knowledgebase/getting-started/) if it isn't already.

 In this first step, we're going to clone the node template and compile it.
 This can take a little while depending on your hardware, don't panic (took me 25m57s on a fairly powerful laptop).

-1. Clone the Node Template
+i.
+Clone the Node Template
 ```bash
 git clone -b v2.0.0 --depth 1 https://github.com/substrate-developer-hub/substrate-node-template
 ```

-2. Initialize WASM
+ii.
+Initialize WASM
 ```bash
 make init
 ```

-3. Compile it
+iii.
+Compile it
 ```bash
 make build
 ```